Sanchay117/AngryBirds/README.md

 Canva

 ## UML
-You can see the UML in the file named UML_2.pdf
+You can see the updated UML in the file named UML_2.pdf

+## Use Case Diagram
+You can see the updated use case diagram in the file named UseCase2.pdf

 ## Running The Game